sklinkert/igmarkets/README.md

-# igmarkets
-Unofficial IG Markets API for Golang
+# igmarkets - Unofficial IG Markets Trading API for Golang

-This is an **unofficial** API for [IG Markets Trading API](https://labs.ig.com/rest-trading-api-reference).
+This is an **unofficial** API for [IG Markets Trading REST API](https://labs.ig.com/rest-trading-api-reference).
 The StreamingAPI is not part of this project.

-**Disclaimer**: This library is not associated with IG Markets Limited.
+**Disclaimer**: This library is not associated with IG Markets Limited or any of its affiliates or subsidiaries.
 If you use this library, you should contact them to make sure they are okay with how you intend to use it.
+Use this lib at your own risk.

 Reference: https://labs.ig.com/rest-trading-api-reference